Experienced Team of Employment Law Federal Lawyers

 - Discrimination & Termination

 Discrimination.
 Indeed, employment relationships are governed by state and federal laws.
-Our experienced attorneys handle serious discrimination cases involving employment discrimination such as discrimination based on gender, sexual orientation, race, national origin, age, disability, and other protected areas.
+Our experienced lawyers handle serious discrimination cases involving employment discrimination such as discrimination based on gender, sexual orientation, race, national origin, age, disability, and other protected areas.

 Wrongful termination.
 Among the most common employment litigation cases are wrongful termination claims.
 In this context, we have been hired to represent clients in matters involving Family and Medical Leave, Maternity and Paternity Leave and many other aspects of termination.